kamilburda/gimp-export-layers/README.md

 You can still enter a file extension not in the dropdown list in case you use a file format plug-in not recognized by this plug-in.

-To export layers, press the "Export Layers" button.
+To export layers, press the "Export" button.
 A dialog corresponding to the file format appears, allowing you to adjust export settings.
 Some file formats don't have dialogs, while some of them display the dialog for each layer (listed in section Known Issues).

 To export layers with the last settings used, you may want to choose "File -> Export Layers (repeat)".